 The SCT® Trademark

 The SCT Trademark and the trademark licensing process is the avenue by which the SCT values, norms, standards and quality of practice are protected.
 It is through the trademark licensing process that members can be licensed as SCT practitioners and authorized to represent SCT within the SCT community and in the larger environment.
 A licensed practitioner can call themselves an SCT practitioner in their work context, whether in training, therapy, consulting or education and can be depended upon by others to practice SCT in a consistent and reliable manner.
 It is the licensed practitioner who carries the values and standards in their practice and in their contribution to maintaining the SCTRI community and its organizations that put theory into practice.
-SCT and Systems-Centered are registered trademarks in the US, European Union and Sweden and are jointly by Dr. Yvonne M. Agazarian and the Systems-Centered Training and Research Institute.
+SCT and Systems-Centered are registered trademarks in the US, European Union and Sweden and are owned by the Systems-Centered Training and Research Institute.

 Protecting the Trademark